MichaelCaditz/Net-Zero/README.md

 Recommends total rated power of PV based on demand versus chosen sun-hours.
 User chooses days of autonomy.
 Recommends rated battery storage capacity based on demand, PV power, and days of autonomy.
+Calculates and charts energy balance (demand versus energy provided).
+Estimates greenhouse emission savings of project.

+Does much more . . .to be contimued . . . .

+Limitations:

+Uses outdated version of DeveExpress controls.
+I don't have budget for subscriptiopn renewal at thye moment.